-This could be because the shingles seal was weaker on the pipe boots allowing wind to get under and bed the shingle back.
+This could be because the shingle seal was weaker on the pipe boots allowing wind to get under and bed the shingle back.

-As you can see here more damaged shingles.
+As you can see here, there are more damaged shingles.

-There are several areas that are wind damaged which we marked with chalk so that the homeowner could see the damage.
+Several areas are wind damaged, which we marked with chalk so that the homeowner could see the damage.

-As you can see these shingles shouldn’t lift up but do.
-This is because the shingles have become cracked and the tar strip is not sticking anymore.
+As you can see, these shingles shouldn’t lift but do.
+This is because the shingles have cracked, and the tar strip is no longer sticking.

-The front of the roof took the brunt of the damage but the backside still showed some damage as well.
+The front of the roof took the brunt of the damage, but the backside still showed some wear.

 Visual Marketing By Lead Symphony – Patent Pending